 With pediatric speech therapy, our Speech & Language Pathologists (SLPs) work with children and adults who have difficulty with communication.
 Pediatric speech therapy addresses the way that a child verbally communicates and includes 3 areas: Articulation, Voice, and Fluency.
 Our pediatric speech therapy addresses those 3 areas of speech to help your child thrive.

 Read about what literacy concerns our therapy addresses

 Articulation refers to how speech sounds are made.
 A child with an articulation disorder could have difficulty with producing one particular sound (for example he or she might say “wed” for “red”) or may have several sounds in error.
 Children with multiple sound errors tend to be more difficult to understand.

 Language is a shared communication system and refers to both receptive language (how we are able to understand a message) and expressive language (how we are able to communicate a message to others).
-Children with language disorders can show a variety of symptoms from mild to severe that could include difficulty with: listening and following directions, using age-appropriate vocabulary, communicating socially with peers and adults, eye contact and other nonverbal communication, and following the rules that tell how to put words together to make sentence grammar.
+Children with language disorders can show a variety of symptoms from mild to severe that could include difficulty with: listening and following directions, using age-appropriate vocabulary, communicating socially with peers and adults, eye contact and other developmental milestones, including following the rules that tell how to put words together to make sentence grammar.

 Check out our pediatric speech therapy clinics in Colorado Springs, Denver and Fountain & Pueblo areas to find your nearest location.
 If your child needs additional therapy, we also offer pediatric physical therapy, occupational therapy, and ABA therapy.